qwerty050/AngryBirds/README.md

-# AngryBirds
+Angry Birds-Inspired Game
+Overview
-An Angry Birds-inspired game developed for Advanced Programming course using Java and LibGDX.
+This game is developed for the Advanced Programming course using Java and LibGDX.

-How to Execute:
+How to Execute

-Using Intellij IDE:
+Using IntelliJ IDE
 Open the build.gradle file.
-Select “Open as Project” to get started.
+Select "Open as Project" to get started.
 Extend the Gradle tab on the right side of your window.
-Expand the tasks of your project, then select: lwjgl3 -> Tasks -> application -> run.
+Expand the tasks of your project, then select:

+lwjgl3 -> Tasks -> application -> run

 Alternatively, you can create a run configuration: